Ride-The-Lightning/RTL/docs/Eclair-setup.md

 Ensure that the follow values are correct per your config:
 * `lnImplementation` - This should be `ECLR`, indicating that RTL is connecting to an Eclair node.
-* `macaroonPath` - Path of the folder containing `eclair.conf` for basic password authentication through `eclair.api.password`.
 * `lnServerUrl` - complete url with ip address and port of the eclair server.
 * `multiPass` - Specify the password (in plain text) to access RTL.
 This password will be hashed and not stored as plain text.
-* `configPath` (optional) - File path of the eclair config file, if RTL server is local to the eclair server.
+* `configPath` (Mandatory) - Full path of the folder containing `eclair.conf` including the file name for the basic password authentication through `eclair.api.password`.

 ```
 {